imKokoT/passgen/README.md

 For Windows - *C:\\ProgramFiles\\Scripts\\* for example and add this folder to *PATH*.
 After you will able to call `passgen` or `passgen.py`

 Running `passgen.py` without arguments returns default password.
-To change password format use `-f` key: `passgen.py -f {4 d}` will return pin-code.
+To change password format use `-f` key: `passgen.py -f "{4 d}"` will return pin-code.
 See `passgen.py -h`!

 ## As module
 It's recommended to import only function like `from passgen import passgen`